 - Requests for room use speciffically for conferences held on campus may be arragnged through the Notre Dame Conference Center.

 - Charges for Event Support outside operational hours are special services that must be arranged in advance and costs are determined by the appropriate operational unit and billed by the Conference Center.

 Weekend Requests/Use Outside Operational Hours

-Requests for weekend use, or use outside listed operational hours can be made by contacting Building Support.
+Requests for weekend use, or use outside listed operational hours can be made by contacting the Building Program Manager.

 Notre Dame Conferences: Monday–Friday No Charge